Cape Town International Airport: Car

 Cape Town International Airport is approximately 20 km from the city centre and is accessible from the N2 freeway, with Airport Approach Road providing a direct link between the N2 (at exit 16) and the airport.
 The airport can also be indirectly accessed from the R300 freeway via the M12, M10 and M22.

 The airport provides approximately 1,424 parking spaces in the general parking area, and 1,748 parking bays in the multi-storey car park located near the domestic terminal.
 A new car park opened in 2010, which is located near the international terminal and provides an additional 4,000 parking spaces.
 The airport also offers a valet parking service.

 Public transport

-The MyCiTi bus rapid transit system provides a shuttle service connecting the airport with the Civic Centre bus station in the city centre.
-Buses depart every twenty minutes from 04:20-22:00.
-Transport to and from the airport is also provided by metered taxis and various private shuttle companies.
+Transport to and from the airport is provided by metered taxis, e-hailing services (such as Uber and Bolt), and various private shuttle companies.
+The airport features a dedicated "drop & go" area for taxis and carpooling.